Ali980-eng/MyCpp/MyLibrarys/README.md

 - All code is written and organized according to my personal development style and preferences.
 - This is an evolving project, and structure or design decisions may change over time.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute these libraries in personal, educational, or commercial projects, provided that you include the original license notice.

+See the [MIT LICENSE](./MIT LICENSE) file for full details.